Vexcited/SolidCord/README.md

 > By "handcrafted", I actually mean "without using any package that gives us helpers for Discord's API, even typings".

+## Features

+### Simulataneous connections

+Whenever you add an account, a connection to the gateway with this account will be kept until the app is quited or until you sign out the account from SolidCord.

+That allows to have notifications for multiple accounts.

+Of course, this behaviour can be disabled by signing out of the account in the account selector.

 ## Development

 ### Environment